AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 1. You should still have the “Coding 101” folder open in your editor
 2. Create a new file from the editor, save the file as “style.css”
-3. Add a few CSS properties(color, background-color, font-family, text-align) to the content created in the last activity
+3. Add a few CSS properties(color, background-color, font-family, text-align) to the content created in the last activity.
+Ideas on what to do here:
+	- Make the picture rounded
+	- Make the font of the paragraphs 30px font
+	- Bonus: add a border to the top and bottom of the page
 4. Connect your external CSS file to your HTML file
 5. Open up the HTML file in Google Chrome

-**Check:** Were students able to create the desired deliverable(s)?
+> **Check:** Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?

 ***

 <a name="conclusion"></a>

 ## Conclusion (10 mins)
+>
 - Review independent practice deliverable(s).
 - Go over the last slides which have to do with how to edit an existing webpage, and a discussion on who needs to know the content covered in this class.
 If time permits you can cover what students can do after class or you can just let them know that they can reference the last couple of slides to find out.
 - Recap topic(s) covered in today's lesson.